SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 * Initialization:
 Three integer variables (sensor_input, buzzer, and led) are declared to store values. mask is initialized to 0xFFFFFFF9.
+* Declares an integer variable named mask and initializes it with the hexadecimal value 0xFFFFFFF9.
+This value is a bitmask used for bitwise operations.
+In binary, 0xFFFFFFF9 is 11111111111111111111111111111001.
+This bitmask is often used to manipulate specific bits in a variable while leaving others unchanged.

+The bitmask here has certain bits set to 0 (cleared) and others set to 1 (preserved).
+The specific bits that are set to 0 are the 1st, 2nd, and 3rd from the right.
+The rest of the bits are set to 1.
+The bitmask is commonly used to clear specific bits in a variable without affecting the others.

 * Infinite Loop:
 The program enters an infinite loop (while(1)) for continuous operation.

+* "andi %0, x30, 1\n\t":

+This is the actual assembly code written in a string.
+It is a RISC-V assembly instruction.
+andi: Stands for "AND Immediate."
+It performs a bitwise AND operation between two operands.
+%0: This is a placeholder for the first operand, which will be replaced by a variable when the assembly code is used.
+x30: Refers to register x30 in the RISC-V architecture.
+, 1: Specifies the immediate value 1 that will be used in the AND operation.
+\n\t: Newline and tab characters, which are part of the assembly code syntax.

-Inline Assembly - Reading Sensor Input:
+* Reading Sensor Input:

 * The first inline assembly block reads the value from register x30 and performs a bitwise AND operation with 1.
 The result is stored in the sensor_input variable.

 * Conditional Block:
 The code then checks if sensor_input is equal to 1 using an if statement.

+* "ori x30, x30, 6\n\t":

+ori: Stands for "OR Immediate."
+It performs a bitwise OR operation between two operands.
+x30: Refers to register x30 in the RISC-V architecture.
+, x30, 6: Specifies that register x30 should be ORed with the immediate value 6.
+The result is that bits 0 and 1 of register x30 are set to 1 (bitwise OR with 6 sets bits 0, 1, and 2)

+* "andi %0, x30, 4\n\t":

+andi: Stands for "AND Immediate."
+It performs a bitwise AND operation between two operands.
+%0: Refers to the first output operand, which is buzzer in this case. x30, 4: Specifies that register x30 should be ANDed with the immediate value 4.
+The result is that %0 (buzzer) will be set to 4 if the third bit of register x30 is set; otherwise, it will be set to 0

+* "andi %1, x30, 2":

+Similar to the previous instruction, this performs a bitwise AND operation between register x30 and the immediate value 2.
+%1: Refers to the second output operand, which is led in this case.
+The result is that %1 (led) will be set to 2 if the second bit of register x30 is set; otherwise, it will be set to 0

-Inline Assembly - If sensor_input is 1:
+* If sensor_input is 1:
  If true, another inline assembly block is executed.
-It performs bitwise OR (ori) and AND (andi) operations on register x30, modifying specific bits and the results are stored in the buzzer and led variables.
+It performs bitwise OR (ori) and AND (andi) operations on register x30, modifying specific bits and the results are stored in the buzzer and led variables which will turn on Buzzer and LED

+* "and x30, x30, %2\n\t":

+and: Stands for "AND" and performs a bitwise AND operation between two operands.
+x30: Refers to register x30 in the RISC-V architecture. x30, %2: Specifies that register x30 should be ANDed with the value of mask.
+The result is that only the bits set in mask will be preserved in register x30, and other bits will be cleared.

-Inline Assembly - If sensor_input is not 1:
+* If sensor_input is not 1:

-If false, a different inline assembly block is executed.It performs bitwise AND (and) and AND (andi) operations on register x30.
+If false, a different inline assembly block is executed.
+It performs bitwise AND (and) and AND (andi) operations on register x30.
 The results are again stored in the buzzer and led variables.

 * Loop Continuation:
 This loop continues indefinitely.

 * Return Statement:
 The return 0; statement is present but is practically unreachable in an infinite loop.

 ## Testing of Code